dacelee/moactruffle/README.md

 Please see the [Official Truffle Documentation](http://truffleframework.com/docs/) for guides, tips, and examples.

-The sole difference is Add maoc before Truffle.
+Command The sole difference is Add maoc before Truffle.